 CTRI Clinical Consultants conform to the highest ethical and best practice standards based on our designated code of ethics and our clinical guiding principles.
 Our approach to clinical practice incorporates a consideration of all aspects of a human being, integrating body, mind, spiritual, and social dimensions.
 We honour the diversity of beliefs and practices that make up individual value systems.

 We recognize that the development of strategies for therapy and service delivery are continually evolving as learning and research advances.
-We build our approach to clinical consultation on integration of the best research evidence relevant to the topic field with both established and emerging promising practices.
+We build our approach to clinical consultation on the integration of the best research evidence relevant to the topic field, with both established and emerging practices.
 These are identified using the collective wisdom of clinical expertise and in consideration of the best fit for people and communities.